utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/azure-devops-pipelines.md

 To add the Newman configuration to your Azure DevOps pipeline:

-1. Edit the YAML file in your repository.
+1. Create a new YAML file in your repository, and then edit the file.
-1. Add the Newman configuration you copied from Postman to the `azure-pipelines.yml` file:
+1. Add the Newman configuration you copied from Postman to the YAML file:
     * Replace all instances of `$(POSTMAN_API_KEY)` and `${POSTMAN_API_KEY}` with a valid [Postman API Key](/docs/developer/intro-api/#generating-a-postman-api-key).
 1. Commit and push the changes to your remote repository.
 This will automatically start a build in Azure DevOps.
 1. To view the test results in Postman, open your API and select the **Test** tab.
 Learn more about [Viewing collection run details](#viewing-collection-run-details).